maryanneogakwu/6110_assignment_3/README.md

 ```
 #### Differential Abundance

-Differential abundance was carried using DESeq2 to identify the specific taxa driving the differences, identifying which species or phyla are enriched or depleted in high‑NRCD.
+Differential abundance was carried using DESeq2 (1.48.2) to identify the specific taxa driving the differences, identifying which species or phyla are enriched or depleted in high‑NRCD.
 DESeq2 was used over ANCOMBC because it is better for small datasets because as it has negative‑binomial model gives stronger power to detect real differences.
 It handles low‑abundance taxa and uneven sequencing depth more robustly than ANCOMBC.
-ANCOM‑BC is more conservative, so DESeq2 will typically identify more biologically meaningful shifts in your NRCD vs tCD samples.
-I also chose to use DESeq2 because my ANCOMBC refused to load in R, even though it was installed.
+ANCOM‑BC is more conservative, so DESeq2 will typically identify more biologically meaningful shifts in your NRCD vs tCD samples [11].
+ANCOMBC was attempted for differential abundance analysis but excluded due to a package dependency conflict with CVXR.
 ```
 ggplot(as.data.frame(res),
        aes(x = log2FoldChange,